-In all cases, you can either associate already created email notifications, custom functions, and webhook actions or create new ones.
+In all cases, you can either associate already created email notifications, custom functions, webhook actions, or push notifications or create new ones.
 To associate actions, they must be grouped under the specific category (alarm rules, notification profiles, or workflow rules) during creation.
 For example, if you create an email notification action, you need to select the category "Workflow" so it appears in the list of available actions to be associated with a workflow.

 alarm rule,